plexus/attendomat/README.md

 Now reload the sheet, and assuming you have the right `Code.gs` and `sidebar-figwheel.html` set up, the sidebar should pop up with the Attendomat GUI.

+### Firefox

+With Firefox Nightly (possible other versions as well, this was tested with Firefox 57.0 on Linux.
+Open the site, click on the little "i" left of the address bar, click on the right arrow (show connection details), then click on "Disable Protection".
+Reload the page and all should be good.

 ## Granting Permission

 Normally the names of attendees should show up in the sidebar, but chances are